-The reality: More and more military affiliated students are flooding onto college and university campuses.
-Schools want to attract these students and be known as a ‘veteran friendly’ institution.
+More and more military affiliated students are flooding onto college and university campuses.
+Schools want to attract these students because they come with federally funded education benefits.
 However, not all schools are recruiting these students with the best intentions, nor do they know how to best support and serve them.
-THAT is a big problem.
+That is a big problem.

 We at CollegeRecon firmly believe that preying on GI Bill users & their federal benefit dollars is wrong.
-That’s why we built our college and university search tool to only include not-for-profit schools.
-Therefore, when military affiliated students use the search tool, only not-for-profit schools will populate.
-(BINGO!
-This could be the answer of how to steer military affiliated students away from for-profit schools… But, that’s a story for another day.)
+That’s why we built our college and university search tool to only schools with zero VA caution flags.

 Improve Your School’s Veteran Services